Kladovo transport: Organization of transport

-In the face of threats by Eichmann, Überall decided to dissolve the Hechaluz centers as soon as possible and to bring its members out of the country.
-In spite of intensive efforts in Italy, Greece, Romania and Bulgaria by Mossad agents who were stationed in these countries, no passenger ship could be obtained.
-The Mossad agent Moshe Agami gave his assent to the transport.
+In the face of threats by Eichmann, Überall decided to dissolve the Hechaluz centers as soon as possible and to send its members out of the country.
+The plan was to travel by ship down the Danube River to Sulina (Romania), near the river's mouth on the Black Sea, and then transfer to a larger ship that would take them to British Mandatory Palestine.
+The Mossad LeAliyah Bet agent Moshe Agami gave his assent to the planned transport.
 Ferdinand Ceipek, a former National Socialist, supported the Jewish rescue attempts and helped obtain 800 regular entry visas to Slovakia.
+In spite of intensive efforts in Italy, Greece, Romania and Bulgaria by Mossad LeAliyah Bet agents who were stationed in these countries, no passenger ship could be easily obtained to pick up the refugees who would arrive at Sulina.

-For the first time, an illegal transport was also allocated to groups of Youth Aliya.
-This approach was very controversial; the director of the Vienna Youth Aliyah, Aron Menczer, defended the decision.
-In a letter to a friend that he wrote shortly after the departure of the group, he stated that there was no other way, that the risk had been assessed, and it was too good to pass up.
-The group was approximately one third children and adolescents up to the age of 17, of which half were accompanied by their parents, and the rest in the care of youth associations.
-Another third were the 18-to-35-year-old members of the Chaluzim of Hechaluz.
-The remainder was made up of veteran Zionists, who had previously been waiting in vain for entry certificates because of their age, as well as couples and not least individual Jews who were still able to pay a significant amount for the trip despite the political circumstances.
+For the first time, an "illegal" transport was also allocated to groups of the Youth Aliya (Aliyat HaNo'ar), a Jewish organization that rescued thousands of Jewish children from the Nazis during the Third Reich.
+This decision was very controversial; the director of the Vienna Youth Aliyah, Aron Menczer, defended the decision.
+In a letter to a friend that he wrote shortly after the departure of the Vienna group, he stated that there was no other way, that the risk had been assessed, and it was too good to pass up.
+The entire group (totaling 822 refugees) to be transported was approximately one third children and adolescents up to the age of 17, of which half were accompanied by their parents, and the rest in the care of Zionist youth associations.
+Another third were the 18-to-35-year-old members of the Hechaluz.
+The remainder was made up of veteran Zionists, who had previously been waiting in vain for British entry certificates because of their age, as well as couples, and individual Jews who were still able to pay a significant amount for the trip despite the political circumstances.
 Equally mixed were the participants with regard to their social origins; they represented the entire spectrum of the Jews of Central Europe, and their religiosity also ranged from Orthodox to moderately traditional to atheistic.

 Journey

-On November 25, 1939, the 822 Austrians selected for transport were brought by train from Vienna to Bratislava.
-They could only grab a backpack with personal belongings, which could not exceed more than eight kilos, and according to the "emigration tax threshold", ten Reichsmark in foreign exchange.
+On 25 November 1939, the 822 Austrians selected for transport to British Mandatory Palestine were brought by train from Vienna to Bratislava.
+They could bring only a backpack with personal belongings, which could not exceed more than eight kilos, and ten Reichsmark in foreign exchange (according to the Nazi "emigration tax" policy).